XpiritBV/CodeToCloud-Workshop/Challenges/Module1-ImprovingDeveloperFlow/Tasks/DEVWF-T006.md

 ## Before you start this challenge

 This challenge needs some prerequisites.
-Run the following command in your Terminal windows of your GitHub Codespace to set this up.
+Run the following command in your PowerShell Terminal window of your GitHub Codespace to set this up.
 ```
 Workshop-Step Start "DEVWF-T006"
 ```